Technology

 TECH.PROCESS.CON: Default contact hole process

-TECH.PROCESS.FC: Default fiber coupler grating process
+TECH.PROCESS.FC: Default fiber coupler grating process, configured in tech.yaml under picazzo.fc_process.

 TECH.PROCESS.HFW: Default HF etch window process (oxide removal)